bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Bokeh automatically sets the ``name`` property of each layer to its name in the data set.
-You can use the ``$name`` variable to pass this value to hover tools.
-You can also use the ``@$name`` hover variable to look up values for each layer in the data set.
+You can use the ``$name`` variable to display the names on tooltips.
+You can also use the ``@$name`` tooltip variable to retrieve values for each item in a layer from the data set.

 The example below demonstrates both behaviors: